The COVID-19 pandemic is the ultimate game-changer that has turned many things, especially business, on its head.

 Join Premier Learning Solutions for these timely workshops:

-Coronavirus & Remote Work: Pivoting from Bricks to Clicks, on Monday, March 30 at 1 PM.
+Coronavirus & Remote Work: Pivoting from Bricks to Clicks, available on demand.
 Join internationally-recognized business consultant Michelle Coussens to get tools and information to help your organization make the leap from having employees work in the office to working remotely from home – while minimizing downtime and anxiety and maximizing productivity.